profunktor/redis4cats/site/src/main/tut/streams/streams.md

 ### Establishing a connection

-There's only one way to stablish a connection by using the `Fs2Streaming` companion object:
+There are two ways of establishing a connection using the `Fs2Streaming` companion object:

+#### Single connection

 ```scala
 def mkStreamingConnection[F[_], K, V](